evmcnb/quartz/content/Full/pulmonary embolism.md

 - CXR - is usually **normal** in a pulmonary embolism but is required to rule out other pathology.

 ### Wells score
-- 4+ perform a CTPA or alternative
+- 4+ perform a CTPA or alternative, if negative proximal leg scan
 - <4 perform a D-dimer and if positive get a CTPA

 - CTPA - 1st line diagnostic